Complex semisimple quantum groups and representation theory: Introduction

-The main reason for going into a considerable amount of detail on the algebraic side is that the existing literature does not quite contain the results in the form needed for our purposes.
-For instance, many authors work over the field $ \mathbb{Q}(q) $ of rational functions in $ q $, while we are mainly interested in the case that $ q \in \mathbb{C} $ is not a root of unity.
-Although it is folklore that this does not affect the theory in a serious way, there are some subtle differences which are easily overlooked.
-An additional difficulty is that various different conventions are used in the literature, which can make it cumbersome to combine results from different sources.
+The main reason for going into a considerable amount of detail on the algebraic side is that the existing literature does not quite contain the results in the form needed for this purpose.
+Many authors work over the field $ \mathbb{Q}(q) $ of rational functions in $ q $, while we are mainly interested in the case that $ q \in \mathbb{C}^\times $ is not a root of unity.
+Although it is folklore that this does not affect the general theory in a serious way, there are subtle differences which are easily overlooked, in particular when it comes to Verma modules and Harish-Chandra bimodules.
+In addition, different conventions are used in the literature, which can make it cumbersome to combine results from different sources.

-In the first part of these notes, consisting of chapters $ 1 $ and $ 2 $, we work over a general ground field $ \mathbb{K} $ and a deformation parameter $ q \in \mathbb{K}^\times $ which is not a root of unity.
-Technically, this actually means that one has to start from an element $ s \in \mathbb{K} $ such that $ s^L = q $ for a certain number $ L \in \mathbb{N} $ depending on the type of the underlying semisimple Lie algebra; of course, the parameter $ s $ is again not a root of unity.
-No assumptions on the characteristic of $ \mathbb{K} $ are made, in particular we shall not rely on specialization at $ q = 1 $ in order to transport results from the classical situation to the quantum case.
+In the first part of these notes, consisting of Chapters \ref{chhopf} and \ref{chuqg}, we work over a general ground field $ \mathbb{K} $ and a deformation parameter $ q \in \mathbb{K}^\times $ which is not a root of unity.
+Technically, this means that one has to start from an element $ s \in \mathbb{K} $ such that $ s^L = q $ for a certain number $ L \in \mathbb{N} $ depending on the type of the underlying semisimple Lie algebra.
+No assumptions on the characteristic of $ \mathbb{K} $ are made, and in particular we do not rely on specialization at $ q = 1 $ in order to transport results from the classical situation to the quantum case.
 However, we shall freely use general constructions and facts from classical Lie theory as can be found, for instance, in \cite{HumphreysLie}.

-In the second part of the notes, consisting of chapters $ 3,4 $ and $ 5 $, we restrict ourselves to the case $ \mathbb{K} = \mathbb{C} $ and assume that $ q = e^h \neq 1 $ is positive.
-Some parts of the material work more generally, however for certain arguments the specific properties of the ground field $ \mathbb{C} $ and its exponential map do indeed play a role.
+In the second part of the notes, consisting of Chapters \ref{chcomplexqg}, \ref{chcato} and \ref{chreptheory}, we restrict ourselves to the case $ \mathbb{K} = \mathbb{C} $ and assume that $ q = e^h \neq 1 $ is a positive real number.
+Some parts of the material could be developed in greater generality, but for certain arguments the specific properties of the ground field $ \mathbb{C} $ and its exponential map do indeed play a role.
+This is the case, for instance, for the characterization of dominant and antidominant weights in Chapter \ref{chcato}.